DSCKGEC/cleanurge-mcu/README.md

 The project currently does the following things.

-- just an empty source code, ready for your contribution ;)
+- Timing Logic
+- Few empty functions

 See below for our future steps.